zorzalo3/zorza/CONTRIBUTING.md

 Run the site locally with `python3 manage.py runserver`.
 Now you can create a branch for a feature or a bug fix and send a pull request!

-## Requirements
-* Python 3.4 and later
-* Django 2.0
-* sassc or other .scss to .css compiler
+SCSS is used for stylesheets, so install `sassc` or other `.scss` to `.css` compiler if you want to change them.

 ## Python style
 * Official Python style guide: https://www.python.org/dev/peps/pep-0008/